 The Mariners, the Sounders, the Seahawks, University of Washington, Sound Transit, and Port of Seattle all promote light rail use for attending baseball, soccer, and football games.
 Despite low ballgame attendance during the 2012 losing season, Mariners baseball with frequent games has been a big contributor to Central Link light rail ridership of all the SODO stadium sports.
 The photo shows a 2010 scene on a Link rail car before the opening day game.

 Seattle Seahawks games also bring a surge of light rail ridership.
-The chart just above shows two 2012 ridership high points on Seahawks game days, against the Raiders on August 30, and against the Packers on September 24.
+The chart just above shows two high points on two Seahawks game days with two red dots, one from 2011 and one from 2013.

 PITF has compared light rail ridership on game event days vs non-event days during the four months of June through September, 2012.
 Light rail weekdays without games average 26,843, while weekdays with games average 30,500 -- higher by 3,658, a gain of 14%.
 Spread across all weekdays, the Stadium boardings boost up the daily average by about 1,900.
 On weekends and the two holidays July 4th and Labor Day, the difference is more dramatic.
 The weekend/holiday average ridership on days without events came in at 19,675.
 On weekend event days, including the SeaFair weekend, the average was 24,650, higher by 4,975 per day, or 25% above non-event weekend days.